Navaden/CVDtest/README.md

 - Nothing else, all other dependencies are built-into python already

 ## How to run
+### Release
-1. Install the correct executable file for your operating system (or source code)
+1. Install the correct executable file for your operating system
+2. Run the executable
+### Source code
+1. Git clone (or download) the source code
-2. Run the executable (or source code with a python interpreter
+2. Run the source code with a python interpreter

 ## Usage
 - Type your name and select the button "Begin"